-Funded by Department of Conservation Community Fund (DOC CF 2018-2024)
+Funded by Department of Conservation Community Fund (DOC CF 2018-2020 and 2021-2024)

 This project starting April 2018, builds on our Community - Kea Project Plans and aims to take these to the next level by developing sustainable working groups around the South Island to increase the depth and breadth of kea conservation work currently being undertaken by communities.
 Funds raised by the previous community project will be utilised and the partnerships developed, to kick start locally owned conservation initiatives and support for kea.